Skip to main content

 Harry - "I'm very pleased.
 Everything was so thorough.
 I didn't know they did this it's so good and more people should do it.
 I was amazed because it was free.
 It makes me feel like I can play the piano and enjoy doing something I enjoy and feel safer.
 And I'm just less worried and and I think I sleep a little better now, knowing that I will be safe at night.
 The fire service have really done something for me and I appreciate that very much".

-Why have a home safety visit?
+Why have a home fire safety visit?

 Many fires in the home are preventable.
-Our friendly home fire safety technicians will work with you to protect you in your home and give you simple ways to help keep you and your family safe from fire.
+Our friendly home fire safety team will work with you to protect you in your home and give you simple ways to help keep you and your family safe from fire.

 A mother sits with her two children and a home safety technician at their kitchen table.
 They are talking about fire safety with a toy fire engine on the table.